leoncyao/blog/_posts/2020-05-17-RationalTangles.md

 <!-- It is usually easier to prove that it cannot be constructed.  -->
 One way to prove a given tangle is not rational is by finding things called "invariants".

-An easy example of an invariant can be found in rock paper scissors.
-Let's say we have two players alice and bob, who play a number of rounds of rock papers scissors.
+An easy example of an invariant can be found in rock-paper-scissors.
+Let's say we have two players Billbert and Billiam, who play a number of rounds of rock-papers-scissors.
 Let's also say that a player gets +1 if they win and -1 if lose and 0 if they draw.
-Then after every round, we notice that the sum of the players scores is always 0 (these are called zero sum games).
-What this means is that, if ever the scores of two the players added up to something nonzero, then we know the scores of the two players could not come from watching alice and bob playing a fair game of rock paper scissors (perhaps alice is cheating).
+Then after every round, we notice that the sum of the players scores is always 0 (these are called zero sum games, as the sum is invariant at 0).
+What this means is that, if ever the scores of two the players added up to something nonzero, then we know the scores of the two players could not come from watching Billbert and Billiam playing a fair game of rock paper scissors (perhaps Billiam is cheating).

 Going back to tangles, we need a property of tangle that does not change when we rotate or twist.
 If we can calculate such an invariant for empty tangle and for the given tangle, and the invariants are not equal, then it must be that the given tangle is not rational.

+Part of my research this summer will be to calculate such an invariant, called the Khovanov Homology, for certain tangles.
+Wish me luck!

+<details>test</details>